zubairabid/wikisite_experiment/_posts/2017-02-22-frequently-asked-questions.md

 How can I trust TheReviewIndex?
 How do I know that the evaluation is fair?

 > We have deliberated over this question from the very beginning.
-Since building and keeping trust with you is very important to us, we have designed the product to ensure that every recommendation is strongly supported by solid evidence, in case you choose to drill deeper.
-If you choose to, you can drill down and read all individual user comments that contributes toward the score of each feature.
+Since building and keeping trust with you is very important to us, we have designed the product to ensure that every score or recommendation is strongly supported by solid evidence.
+If you want to drill deeper, you can click through and read all individual user comments that contributes toward the score of each feature.
 Not just that, all these comments are properly attributed and linked back to the origin.

 How does the site make money?